valkey-io/valkey-rfc/REFERENCE.md

 ### Cluster mode (Optional)

-If there is any special handling for this feature in cluster mode, list out the behavior. e.g., client redirection, Sharded PubSub, etc behaves differently in cluster mode.
+If there is any special handling for this feature (e.g., client redirection, Sharded PubSub, etc) in cluster mode, list out the behavior.

 ### Module API (Optional)